cloudfoundry-incubator/quarks-docs/content/en/docs/Development/controllers/quarks_restart.md

 #### Watches in Quarks Restart Controller

-- `Secret`: Updates for secrets that have the annotation `quarks.cloudfoundry.org/restart-on-update`
+- `Secret`: Restart pods that have the annotation `quarks.cloudfoundry.org/restart-on-update`

 #### Reconciliation in Quarks Restart Controller